The 3 Best Web Accessibility Certifications of 2023

 If you’re already in a field related to building online journeys for users and customers, chances are you have a certification of some kind – that piece of paper that says you know what you’re doing.

-A web accessibility specialist certification indicates that you have the know-how necessary to create inclusive online experiences that comply with ADA standards across different platforms and devices.
+A web accessibility specialist certification indicates that you have the know-how necessary to create inclusive online experiences that comply with ADA and other international standards across different platforms and devices.

 It can also come in handy when applying for a new job that has web accessibility skill requirements.